Public Sector Decarbonisation Scheme

 The Public Sector Decarbonisation Scheme sounds like a great opportunity for heat pump installers and the £1bn Public Sector Decarbonisation Scheme has been welcomed by the Ground Source Heat Pump Association as it displays good intentions by government.
 However, the very tight timescale for implementing this heat decarbonisation scheme means that very few projects are likely to be installed within the limited timeline available.

-Beware, however, that funding for the Public Sector Decarbonisation Scheme is limited to £1bn and that BEIS expects installations to be completed by 31 March 2021, or at the latest by 30 September 2021.
+Beware, however, that funding for the Public Sector Decarbonisation Scheme is limited to £1bn and that BEIS expects installations to be completed by 31 March 2022.

 Remember that to provide effective and efficient heating, a heat pump must be installed by a contractor with experience in the design and installation of heat pump systems.